ebrard/ebrard.github.io/_drafts/2017-02-28-incremental-loading.md

 Along with this piece of information, we store:

 - **the name** of the Talend job,
-- **the execution status** of the job (success or failure): if the job ends in failure, then the next execution needs to resume on the previously last timestamp (to re-run the failed integration).
+- **the execution status** of the job (success or failure): if the job ends in failure, then the next execution needs to resume on the last timestamp (to re-run the failed integration).
 - **the timestamp of the execution**

 The first step of the flow is to retrieve the last successfully integrated record timestamp (modification).
 To do so, we query our table: